Mihaylov93/BatMon/README.md

 ## Building and installation

-This project was made with c++ and Qt5 in order to compile it from source you need to have Qt5 and QMake.
+This project was made with C++ and Qt5 in order to compile it from source you need to have Qt5 and QMake.

 ### Building from source